Find out about a range of volunteering opportunities that are available at our libraries.

 - Shared Reading Group Facilitator

 - Summer Reading Challenge Volunteer

 This role supports informal adult learning in our libraries.
-You will work alongside tutors and help to with groups or targeted one to one support.
-You'll provide support for all learning but primarily for IT, elearning and literacy, numeracy and ESOL (English for Speakers of Other Languages).
+You will work alongside tutors and help groups or carry out one-to-one support.
+You'll provide support for all learning but primarily for IT, e-learning, literacy, numeracy and ESOL (English for Speakers of Other Languages).